F-T-Nkosi/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back script changes back to the previous working directory 11-lists script list the files in from multiple directores in order 12-file_type script checks and prints the file type of a file in tmp
+10-back script changes back to the previous working directory 11-lists script list the files in from multiple directores in order 12-file_type script checks and prints the file type of a file in tmp 13-symbolic_link script creates a symbolic link to a destination